swyddfa/esbonio/docs/integrating/howto/editors/kate.rst

         }
       }

-   For best results, we recommend you set :confval:`server.completion.preferredInsertBehavior (string)` to ``insert``, see the section on :ref:`lsp-configuration` for details  on all the available options.
+   For best results, we recommend you set :esbonio:conf:`esbonio.server.completion.preferredInsertBehavior` to ``insert``, see the section on :ref:`lsp-configuration` for details  on all the available options.

    For more details on Kate's LSP client see the `project's <https://docs.kde.org/stable5/en/kate/kate/kate-application-plugin-lspclient.html>`__ documentation.